KenanBek/django-skeleton/README.md

     cd django-skeleton/app
     python manage.py inittest

 Last command will ask you enter password for super user.
-Command 'inittest' will create sample data.
+Command **inittest** will create sample data.
 After you successfully entered required information you will be able to run application.

     python manage.py runserver

-Visit http://localhost:8000 for website, http://localhost:8000/admin for administration.
+Visit **http://localhost:8000** for website, **http://localhost:8000/admin** for administration.

 # License